anna-parker/MTKSimulations/PolytomySimulations/README.md

 <em>Left: ARGs simulated under flu coalescence model and resolution rate 0.4 and strict resolve, Right: ARGs simulated under flu coalescence model and resolution rate 0.4 and liberal resolve</em>

 Again we note that the `consistent` parameter has little to no impact on our results.
+(This option has therefore been removed).

 <img src="Figures/PercentageCorrectResolution_flu_0.3_true.png" width="49%"/> <img src="Figures/PercentageCorrectResolution_flu_0.3_true_consistent.png" width="49%"/>